beefy24/a3-stealth-mod/README.md

 * Multiplayer compatibility [*](#issues)

 ## Installation
-Arma 3 version 2.18 or later is required (currently available in the [Development Build](https://dev.arma3.com/dev-branch)).
+Arma 3 version 2.18 or later is required.

 To install the mod, download this repository, and move the files into a mission directory: